How Hoteliers Can Help During COVID-19 Crisis

 Burger: It is having an initial dramatic effect.
 Most hotels are dropping from 70% or 80% occupancy to 20% or 30% occupancy.
 Some are reducing the size of their orders for the near term.
 But, we have seen an increase in purchasing from hotels and lodging properties in more remote locations.
 We see a micro-trend developing of people wanting to escape the large metropolitan areas and be more isolated and have access to nature.
 It may be less stressful and provide more peace of mind.

-Q: What are your top concerns as a vendor?
+Q: What are your top concerns as a supplier?

 Burger: The supply chain.
 Will our manufacturers keep making and shipping products to us?
 Will shipping companies be able to keep up with demand?
 It takes a lot more time and effort to deliver residentially than it does commercially.
 We will see more demand than during a holiday season.